 In the savannah is this male Somali Ostrich, a flightless bird, also known as blue-necked ostrich in process to relieve himself.
 A few seconds while the white urine flashes out from his posterior, you get time to record this motion.

-After this he turn its long neck 180presumably to look for his companion.
+After this he turn its long neck 180o presumably to look for his companion.
 Not finding her around, he proceeds all by himself, alone deep into the grassland.

 Now as you move towards the west. there are myriad species of vultures hovering above in the sky.
 A sure indication of some raw meat around.
 So to know more, you drive in that direction.
 And its not before long that the carcass of a dead Zebra is seen lying in the field.
 An obvious attraction for these Vultures of-course.